-Before the arrival of Spanish conquerors and English buccaneers (see p.
-3-4 of History and Myth), most regional inhabitants informally transmitted skills, beliefs, historical knowledge, and a sense of community to younger generations.
-Among the Maya of the Classic Period (see p.
-2 of History and Myth), religious specialists taught advanced math, science, astronomy, medicine, and writing to the children of nobles.
+Before the arrival of Spanish conquerors and English buccaneers (see History and Myth), most regional inhabitants informally transmitted skills, beliefs, historical knowledge, and a sense of community to younger generations.
+Among the Maya of the Classic Period (see History and Myth), religious specialists taught advanced math, science, astronomy, medicine, and writing to the children of nobles.